What’s involved in a workplace assessment?

 The assessment report can be used to apply for the government’s Access to Work funding.
 This will help you cover the cost of purchasing equipment and support, ensuring that increased productivity and improved job satisfaction far outweigh the small investment cost.

-We have assessors across the UK and can provide workplace assessments at most locations.
+We have assessors across the UK and can provide face-to-face workplace assessments at most locations.
+Remote assessments can be delivered anywhere in the UK.

 We can carry out the workplace assessment within 10 working days of your initial contact.